Ms. Koizumi Loves Ramen Noodles: Characters

 Yuu's older cousin who has been living in Osaka before recently moving to Tokyo.

 Media

 Manga

 Ms. Koizumi Loves Ramen Noodles is written and illustrated by Naru Narumi.
 It began serialization in Takeshobo's Manga Life Storia magazine on September 30, 2013.
 In 2019, after the disbandment of the magazine, the series was transferred to the Storia Dash website.
-In 2024, the series stopped publication on Storia Dash, and is set to resume serialization in Akita Shoten's Monthly Shōnen Champion magazine in Q4 2024.
+In February 2024, the series stopped publication on Storia Dash, and resumed serialization in Akita Shoten's Monthly Shōnen Champion magazine in October 2024.
+Akita Shoten reprinted volumes one to eleven with expanded content.
 The series is licensed by Dark Horse Comics for release in North America starting in September 2019.
 The series is also published in Taiwan by Kadokawa Media.
 Takeshobo published an anthology titled Ms. Koizumi Loves Ramen Noodles Official Anthology (ラーメン大好き小泉さん公式アンソロジー) on January 30, 2018.